 Prerequisites: Phase 2 completion and a B or better in CON 5371 and CON 5372.
 This class provides an opportunity for advanced candidates in counseling to demonstrate the ability to perform all counseling duties and responsibilities with individuals and groups in their applied sites.
-The internship is a 600-hour total field placement experience.
+The internship is a 600-hour total field placement experience which may be completed in a single semester or over the course of two semesters.